kiboschool/course-frontend-web-dev/src/lessons/javascript-review/javascript-intro/complex-data-structures-array-objects.md

-# Complex data structures array objects
+# Complex Data Structures Array Objects

 If you are a Python developer looking to understand JavaScript, you likely know about Lists of Dictionaries.
 In JavaScript, an equivalent construct is the Array of Objects.
 Let's delve into this topic.